jennbarron/portfolio/chaosOS/chaosOS/examples/childhood-misdiagnosis-case.md

 ## Summary

-This case documents how ChaosOS™ helped re-examine a **10-year-old childhood diagnosis** for **Rose**, originally labeled with absence seizures and placed on high-dose anti-seizure medication.
+This case documents how ChaosOS helped re-examine a long-standing childhood diagnosis initially labeled as an absence seizure disorder and treated with high-dose anti-seizure medication.

 Through pattern analysis, lab review, and structured reasoning, ChaosOS supported a path that led to:

-- identifying **likely medication-induced neurological events**
+- identifying likely medication-related neurological events
 - correcting nutritional and metabolic issues (magnesium, vitamin D, iron, etc.)
 - safely tapering medication under medical supervision
-- Rose becoming **seizure-free for nearly 3 years**, off medication, and cognitively clear while starting college.
+- the patient becoming seizure-free for several years, off medication, and cognitively clear while thriving in higher education

 ChaosOS did not diagnose or treat — it organized reality, exposed patterns, and supported better medical conversations.